IQSEC2-Related Syndrome

 Symptoms

-• Intellectual disability
+- Intellectual disability

-• Autism
+- Autism

 We each have 23 pairs of chromosomes.
 One pair, called the X and Y chromosomes, differs between biological males and biological females.
-Biological females have two copies of the X chromosome and all its genes, one from their mother and one from their father.
-Biological males have one copy of the X chromosome and all its genes, from their mother, and one copy of the Y chromosome and its genes, from their father.
+Biological females have two copies of the X chromosome and all its genes, one inherited from their mother and one inherited from their father.
+Biological males have one copy of the X chromosome and all its genes, inherited from their mother, and one copy of the Y chromosome and its genes, inherited from their father.

-The IQSEC2 gene is located on the X chromosome, so changes in this gene can affect biological males and biological females in different ways.
-Biological males who have changes in this gene will likely have IQSEC2-related syndrome.
-Biological females who have changes in this gene may or may not have symptoms of IQSEC2-related syndrome.
+The IQSEC2 gene is located on the X chromosome, therefore variants in this gene can affect biological males and biological females in different ways.
+Biological males who have variants in this gene will likely have IQSEC2-related syndrome.

-Biological females who have one working copy of the gene and one non-working copy and do not have symptoms are considered to be ‘carriers’.
-This means that they may not have signs or symptoms of the syndrome, but they can pass it along to their children.
+Biological females who have variants in this gene may or may not have symptoms of IQSEC2-related syndrome.
+Biological females who have one working copy of the gene and one non-working copy are considered to be ‘carriers’.
+Even if a biological female does not have signs or symptoms of the syndrome, they can pass it along to their children.

-De novo changes can take place in any gene.
-We all have some de novo changes, most of which don’t affect our health.
-But because IQSEC2 plays a key role in development, de novo changes in this gene can have a meaningful effect.
+De novo variants can take place in any gene.
+We all have some de novo variants, most of which don’t affect our health.
+But because IQSEC2 plays a key role in development, de novo variants in this gene can have a meaningful effect.
+Many parents who have had their genes tested do not have the IQSEC2 gene variant found in their child who has the syndrome.

 X-Linked Dominant Genetic Syndrome